 NOUS has been commissioned for a portfolio review in 2024.
 Though it is worth noting that they have also been central in drawing up the KPIs and benchmarks for Strategy 2030 – as they proudly announce here – not least because that previous work shows a drive for centralisation and because ‘alignment with Strategy 2030’ is one of the categories used in the quantitative framework developed in Autumn 2024.

 NOUS developed the quantitative framework for the portfolio review, without meaningful input from Education Committees.
-Deans and the Senior Executive Team are signing off on it.
-What the further timeline is is unclear, as is who will be responsible for any qualitative data.
+Deans and the Senior Executive Team are signing off on it — notably, the person leading the ‘project’ is the Principal’s Chief of Staff, so not an education or research professional.

 Why are colleagues so concerned about NOUS?